syncfusion/blazor-docs/src/inputs/file-upload/chunk-upload.md

----
-title: "Chunk Upload"
-component: "Uploader"
-description: "Explains how to manage large file upload that slice large files as chunks and upload it to a server in an asynchronous mode."
----

 # Chunk Upload

 The Uploader sends the large file split into small chunks and transmits to the server using AJAX.
 You can also pause, resume, and retry the failed chunk file.